jhorchler/infrastructure-automation/packer/centos/README.md

 ## Usage

-Just clone the repository, install packer and VirtualBox and create a `*.auto.pkrvars.hcl` file that sets all variables defined in `variables.pkr.hcl`.
+Just clone the repository, install packer and (VirtualBox or QEMU) and create a `*.auto.pkrvars.hcl` file that sets all variables defined in `variables.pkr.hcl`.

 From root of the repository run `cd packer` and `packer build centos`.
+This will build all artifacts for VirtualBox and QEMU by default.
+To build a specific version run for example `packer build -only=qemu.centos8 centos` for CentOS 8 build using QEMU.

 ## Kickstart